The Evolution of the MacBook Pro: From 2017 to 2025

 Key Features:

-M2 Pro and M2 Max chips for faster performance and better graphics
+M2 Pro and M2 Max chips

-Up to 96GB unified memory
+⚫ Up to 96GB unified memory

-Six-speaker audio system with spatial audio support
+Six-speaker system with spatial audio

-Advanced webcam with better color accuracy and performance
+Advanced webcam with improved color and clarity

 🌐 2025: What’s Next for the MacBook Pro?